geekwolf-cloud/geekwolf.cloud/docs/tag/powershell.md

 ---
 layout: tag
 title: "Tag: PowerShell"
-description: Showing all posts with the tag 'PowerShell'
+description: Showing all posts with the tag 'PowerShell' to make it easier for you to find all the GeekWolf posts that you're interested in
 tag: powershell
 permalink: /tag/powershell/
 ---